turingschool/career-development-curriculum/module_two/interview_prep_i.md

 * Before Mod 3, you have [pre-work to create an interview prep system](https://github.com/turingschool/career-development-curriculum/blob/master/module_three/pre_work.md)
 * In Mod 3, you’ll complete a mock behavioral interview with a staff member

+**Facilitator #2:** Using slide #23, go through the following:

+**Slide #23:**

+### Peer Review: Outreach & Networking Deliverable
+1. Get into groups of 3-4 people
+2. Share your outreach/networking plans with each other
+3. Give each other feedback:
+  * Is it clear why your partner is reaching out to this person?
+Why/why not?
+  * Is it clear what the ask is?
+Why/why not?
+  * What other next steps should your partner consider to make a strong connection here?
+  * How can you as a group help each other be accountable to these plans and follow-through?
+4. Go back to your plans and make any updates that you need to in the gist to help hold yourself accountable

+**Note to Facilitator #2:** Before closing out, have 2-3 groups share out what steps they're taking with their outreach and how they're holding each other and themselves accountable.